-Based on the analysis and findings as described above, Staff concludes that the proposed Subdivision and Zone Change located at 19588 McCord Road, Oregon City, Oregon 97045, identified as Clackamas County 3-2E-07B -04100, can meet the requirements as described in the Oregon City Municipal Code by complying with the Conditions of Approval provided in this report.
-Therefore, the Community Development Director recommends the Planning Commission and City Commission approve files TP 15-03 and ZC 15-02 with conditions, based upon the findings and exhibits contained in this staff report.
+Based on the analysis and findings as described above, the City Commission concludes that the proposed Subdivision and Zone Change located at 19588 McCord Road, Oregon City, Oregon 97045, identified as Clackamas County 3-2E-07B -04100, can meet the requirements as described in the Oregon City Municipal Code by complying with the Conditions of Approval provided in this report.
+Therefore, the City Commission approves files TP 15-03 and ZC 15-02 with conditions, based upon the findings and exhibits contained in this staff report.